WayhomeUK/fe-tech-test/README.md

 ## Set up

-Git clone this repo
+Clone down this repo on your computer

 In the project directory, run:

 ### `yarn start`

-## The challenge
+## The brief

 In `src/locations/data/location-data` there is an array of locations imported into `Locations`.

-The brief is to use this array of locations to
+The brief is to use this array of locations to:

-1. get all the counties used in the locations
-2. group each location by its country
+1. group each location by its county
-3. list the counties with it's towns on the page
+2. list each county with it's towns in the `Locations` component

 Example:

 ```
-- Bedfordshire
+* Bedfordshire

-  - Leighton Buzzard
+    * Leighton Buzzard
-  - Ascot
+    * Ascot
-  - Bracknell
+    * Bracknell

-- Hampshire
+* Hampshire

-  - Blackwater
+  * Blackwater
-  - Tadley
+  * Tadley
-  - Farnborough
+  * Farnborough

-- Yorkshire
+* Yorkshire
-  - Harrogate
+  * Harrogate
-  - Leeds
+  * Leeds
-  - Yeadon
+  * Yeadon
 ```

 Bonus: render the counties and their towns in alphabetical order.

+Note:

+- No styling/ CSS work is needed
+- The Locations component is already displayed on the page